mstgnz/godyno/README.md

-# DynamiGo
+# godyno

-DynamiGo is a lightweight library that automatically converts Go database query results into dynamic structs with matching real types.
+GoDyno is a lightweight library that automatically converts Go database query results into dynamic structs with matching real types.
 It provides an experience similar to Laravel's `stdClass` in Go, without compromising Go's static type safety.

 ## 🌟 Key Features